ashtonthomas/bento-wiki-spider/README.md

 - Trace wiki route
 - Display hops in angular app
 - Configure heroku plugin to include static files (remove target from git repo)
+- Use heroku maven plugin to deploy (remove public and target folders from repo)

 ### Not Done